 3. Reusable Straws

-I've found that straws are essential for young children at the Disney Parks and given kids are prone to chewing on the straw as much as drinking out of it, the flexible nature of them make it a perfect accessory for easy drinking at every park and restaurant.
+I've found that straws are essential for young children at the Disney Parks and given kids are prone to chewing on the straws as much as drinking out of them, their flexible nature makes them the perfect accessories for easy drinking at every park and restaurant.

 4. Inexpensive Water Bottle or Mug

 Nearly every dining location - quick service and table service - across Walt Disney World offers complimentary water.
 Packing a water bottle or mug is an outstanding way to save money and keep your kids hydrated.

 You should also go in expecting to lose or break the bottle at some point, so leave the S'well bottles and Yeti mugs at home.
 Go with an inexpensive bottle on the smaller side given the fact you won't want to carry around a five pound bottle of water just to save $3 per bottle of water from a park kiosk.

 Read More from WanderWisdom